 CRM systems have numerous benefits, particularly in terms of increasing sales, improving customer satisfaction and streamlining business operations.

-However, the success depends on the preparation made before implementation of the CRM.
-If the right processes aren't followed, projects can go badly wrong.
+However, success depends on a well made CRM implementation plan.
+If the right steps aren't followed, projects can go badly wrong.

-Here we outline how organisations can prepare for a CRM implementation.
+Here we outline how organisations can master a CRM implementation.

 Prepare a CRM strategy and goals

 A CRM system should not only be viewed as a technology but also a vital business strategy – even a philosophy!
 The system should be made an essential element of work processes that complements the overall growth of the business.